KostasAndroulidakis/SIREN/frontend/WINDOW_CONTROLS_USAGE.md

 ## Overview

-This implementation provides a complete military-grade window control system for unoRadar that follows all specified standards:
+This implementation provides a complete military-grade window control system for SIREN that follows all specified standards:

 - **SRP compliant**: Each class has a single responsibility
 - **SSOT compliant**: All constants defined in dedicated files